 …you must know how to correctly apply Remote Patient Monitoring codes 99453, 99454, 99457 and 99091 and their recent updates implemented this year.

 On your own, this is no small feat.
 The reporting requirements are still numerous.
 But, with a little guidance, you can master the requirements quickly and easily.

-You can finally get paid more of what you deserve for the Remote Patient Monitoring services your physician and medical assistants provide by attending this upcoming, 60-minute online training session presented by national coding expert and educator, Penny Osmon Bahr, CHC, CPC, CPCI.
+You can finally get paid more of what you deserve for the Remote Patient Monitoring services your physician and medical assistants provide by attending this 60-minute online training session presented by national coding expert and educator, Penny Osmon Bahr, CHC, CPC, CPCI.

 - Identify RPM reimbursable patients more easily and earn $122 per month per patient